Making the Most of Daylight Saving Time in Monterey

 To really benefit from daylight saving time, a few simple habits can help:

+Plan an evening routine outside.
 Even a 20-minute walk or bike ride after work can help you unwind and enjoy the fresh air.

-Monterey sunsets are famous.
+Try a sunset tradition.
 Picking one evening each week to watch the sunset can turn the longer days into something special.

+Stay active in the evenings.
 More daylight often means more motivation to move—whether that’s walking the dog, exercising, or exploring the coast.

-With daylight lasting later, activities that once felt like “weekend-only” options become easier during the week.
+Take advantage of weekday adventures.
+With daylight lasting later, activities that once felt like “weekend-only” options become easier to do during the week.

 A Small Change with Big Benefits

-Although daylight saving time only shifts the clock by one hour, it can have a big impact on daily life in Monterey.
+Although daylight saving time only shifts the clock by one hour, it can have a big impact on daily life.
 Those extra evening hours encourage residents to get outside, enjoy the coast, and connect with the community.
+As spring and summer approach, the longer days remind us why the Monterey Peninsula’s outdoor lifestyle is such an important part of life, and why we love it here.